daniela-angulo/pennylane-lightning/doc/index.rst

 The Lightning plugin ecosystem provides fast state-vector and tensor-network simulators written in C++.

-`PennyLane <https://docs.pennylane.ai>`_ a cross-platform Python library for quantum computing, quantum machine learning, and quantum chemistry.
+`PennyLane <https://docs.pennylane.ai>`_ is a cross-platform Python library for quantum computing, quantum machine learning, and quantum chemistry.
 Built by researchers, for research.
 PennyLane supports Python 3.11 and above.